sithmel/Do-androids-dream-of-electric-duck/README.md

   console.log(value)
 }
 ```
-Another way to consume iterables is using the spreap operator:
+Another way to consume iterables is using the spread operator:
 ```js
 const [a, b] = iterable // only interested in the first 2 values
 ```